sysid/confguard/README.md

 This is a simple tool to help managing sensitive configuration files outside of your project.

-Just **"guard"** your project and sensitive files are moved to a safe place and back-linked into your project.
-The links can be committed without risk.
+Just **"guard"** your project and sensitive files are moved to a safe place where you can handle them seperately (e.g. encrypt).

-Project can be re-guarded any time, potential changes will be updated if necessary.
+The created links can be committed without risk.

-When the targets in .confguard change re-run the guarding process.
+Guarding is idempotent, changes to ``confguard`` will be applied.
+Un-guarding will restore the original state.
+State is being kept in ``confguard`` file.

 ## Quickstart
 ```bash